Melbourne High School (Melbourne, Florida): History

 In 2009 Melbourne High School became a magnet school which includes an Academy of Business and Finance.
 This is a National Academy Foundation program.
+In 2015, the Melbourne High Cafeteria was renovated, which nearly resulted in the loss of two of Phil Roberts murals.
+The murals were carefully removed and relocated in the Cafeteria by Hamilton Masonry.

 Academics

 The school has an Academy of Business and Finance ("The Academy"), International Baccalaureate program, Advanced Placement program and dual enrollment.

 Athletics

 The school's mascot is the bulldog.
 The school's rivals are Satellite High School, Eau Gallie High School, and Palm Bay High School.